“Don’t do it, Parne. That would only rouse suspicion!” The man quietly reproached the woman who had gotten out of their sleeping place.

 “I am, and I did.”
 Kaidus promptly replied.

 “I see… I am Raleun.
-To answer your questions, we are Tal’hrus.
+As for your questions, we are Tal’hrus.
 We have been following you to ascertain your abilities.”
-With a friendly smile, Raleun answered.
+Raleun answered with a friendly smile.

 “For what purpose?
 What is it you are after, Raleun of Tal’hrus?”